hassanajulo/hassanajulo.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Hassan Ajulo is a 2nd year MPhil candidate in the College of Medicine and Dentistry at James Cook University.
+Her research interests include spatial statistics, Bayesian statistics, and machine learning, with applications in epidemiology and biology.